Abdelwaheb-Hnaien/gcp-infrastructure-automation/README.md

 A Cloud builder is a container image with commun language and tools installed in them.

-[Cloud Build](https://cloud.google.com/cloud-build) makes use of [Cloud builders](https://cloud.google.com/cloud-build/docs/cloud-builders) to perform the steps you define in the Cloudbuild.yaml file, check the link below to know more about writing Cloudbuild.yaml, some of the native builders are gcloud, docker, mvn, etc. The complete list of supported builders for Cloud Build is [here](https://github.com/GoogleCloudPlatform/cloud-builders).
+[Cloud Build](https://cloud.google.com/cloud-build) makes use of [Cloud builders](https://cloud.google.com/cloud-build/docs/cloud-builders) to perform the steps you define in the Cloudbuild.yaml file, check the link below to know more about writing Cloudbuild.yaml files.

+Some of the native builders are gcloud, docker, mvn, etc. The complete list of supported builders for Cloud Build is [here](https://github.com/GoogleCloudPlatform/cloud-builders).

 ## What is Infrastructure-Builder ?